ryan-mcclue/unsw/comp3231/lec/week8.md

 PTE (page table entry) has frame number but also other bits like present/absent, modified, caching (e.g. bypass cache in case of device registers) etc.

+IMPORTANT: reading from a 2-level page table takes 2 memory accesses

 Page fault can be illegal address or page not resident (present bit not set)

 Kernel stores page tables (and the frame table) in main memory.